makersacademy/rps-challenge/README.md

 Ny first task was roughing out a process model for the name registration user story.
 Although this changed slightly as I implemented the stories, the fundamental structure stayed the same, which I was very pleased about.
 Doing this early gave me a good, general idea of how I wanted to put things together, and once I got going with the challenge I felt it unnecessary to rough out any further process models.

-Implementing the first bonus level was extremely challenging. and I had to revise many of the existing feature tests and expand the model layer of the application code.
-I eventually ended up with the following class diagram for the model layer.
+Implementing the first bonus level was tough as I had to revise many of the existing feature tests and expand the model layer of the application code considerably.

+The refactoring into separate move classes took a long time, but I think was worth it, as it made implementation of the second bonus stage relatively trivial to do.

+Ensuring unit tests had no dependencies outside of the code they were testing was also very hard.
+When I refactoring the code to implement separate classes for each move, I found it very difficult to properly set up the tests for the Game class to remove any dependence on the move classes, and am still not sure I got it quite right.

+## Class diagram for the model layer

 Note that predicate methods are not showing ? at the end of their names.
 Also, the create and instance methods of the Game class are class rather than instance methods:

 ![Class diagram](./class-diagram.svg)

-The two most challenging aspects of the implementation were refactoring out the MoveList, and ensuring there were no dependencies between the individual unit tests and classes not being tested.
-Setting up the doubles and stubs for the Game unit tests to remove its dependency on MoveList was particularly tough, and I spent a lot of time working through how to ensure the tests were meaningful.

-I'm still not happy with the extraction of the MoveList class from Game, although it was very necessary given the size the Game class had got to prior to refactoring.
-I find the separation of make_move and decide_results methods very clunky.
-I experimented with ways of deciding the result of the game once the second move was passed in rather than calling a method separately, but nothing felt like it made sense semantically.
-I suspect its a problem with the way I'm naming the methods involved.

 ## Process models